cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-The (JSON-compatible) CBOR data structure below has been packed with shared item and (partial) prefix compression only.
+The (JSON-compatible) CBOR data structure below has been packed with shared item and (partial) prefix compression only and employs the split-table setup form (tag 1113).

 ~~~ json
 {